-A $2,000 Franklin College Alumni Grant will be awarded to entering students who have a parent or grandparent who graduated from Franklin College.
+A Franklin College Alumni Grant will be awarded to entering students who have a parent or grandparent who graduated from Franklin College.
+Awards range from $500 – $2000.
 Students must submit a complete application on or before December 1.

-For families who have multiple students attending Franklin College simultaneously, we offer a $500 Family Grant to each sibling.
-The grant is renewable for each year the siblings are concurrently enrolled.
+For families who have multiple students attending Franklin College simultaneously, we offer a $500 Family Grant to each student.
+The grant is renewable for each year the students are concurrently enrolled.

 Aside from the scholarships listed above which are individually awarded by our Office of Financial Aid, some academic departments and contributors provide scholarships to qualified students on a competitive basis.
 Descriptions are provided below.